Files

 When loading the Status or Voltages attribute, you need to ensure that one of these mandatory enumerated values is set.

-Take note how the source schema relates to the destination schema:
+Take note of how the source schema relates to the destination schema:

-In this example there is not much schema mapping is involved.
-In most cases you’d need to add some FME schema mapping transformers such as AttributeManager, AttributeCreator, AttributeRenamer, AttributeValueMapper, or SchemaMapper.
+In this example, there is not much schema mapping involved.
+In most cases, you’d need to add FME schema-mapping transformers such as AttributeManager, AttributeCreator, AttributeRenamer, AttributeValueMapper, or SchemaMapper.

 Note that the Smallworld geometry has a name: centreline